 It's also ok to delete the BDA missiles on modded server.

 Anyone assigned as a cleaner can delete abandoned interplanetary ships, spammed vessels or probes, and Island cleanup from time to time.
-This includes damaged and unsusable vessels.
+This includes damaged and unusable vessels.

-Spamming any vessel in the server is now prohibited (Dec 29th 2017).
-We will permanetly ban players for this.
+Spamming any vessel in the server is now prohibited.
+We will permanently ban players for this.
 It is ok to launch several of the same ships, but not all in the same place or at the same time.

 Modded server contains the following mods: